jobe451/ioBroker.power-off/README.md

 ## Changelog
 ### **WORK IN PROGRESS**

-- Fiddeling around to get stuff deployed on npm
+- Fiddeling around to get stuff auto-deployed on npm
 ### 1.0.1 (2022-01-22)

 - package-lock.json removed from git-ignore